10 Ways to Stay Motivated to Work Out Every Day

 I’ll be honest, nothing motivates me to get my butt up like a pic of some chick with kicking abs or a muscled booty in a bikini.
 Another thing that does it for me are the commercials from Dancing With The Stars or other cool dance shows.
-I want to do that, too!!
+They make me feel like I could shake my thang just like them, and it’s so exciting to me!!
 So I recognize that’s my motivation.

-Many people have an idea in their head of how they want their body to look–if you’re more visual like this, an inspirational board may be perfect for you.
+Many people have an idea in their head of how they want their body to look.
+If you’re more visual like this, an inspirational board may be perfect for you.
 And Pinterest is one of the BEST places to look for this type of inspiration!
+(Obvs.)

 7. Take a Hard Look at Your Habits